The E. M. Viquesney Doughboy Database

 ERECTED MAY 30, 1948

 The statue itself was not erected in 1948.
 That date reflects the addition of WWII names on the plaque while the statue was still at Hiawatha.
-The statue and plaque were moved and reinstalled at Price in 1989.
-The location of the plaque that was on the monument until 1948, if there was one, isn’t known.
+The statue and plaque were moved and reinstalled at Price in 1989 and rededicated there the next year.

-The lower plaque on the base’s front concerns the Doughboy’s original dedication in Hiawatha, Utah by Hiawatha’s Henry Holdsworth (*one of the five World War I names), and reads:
+The lower plaque on the base’s front concerns the Doughboy’s original dedication in Hiawatha, Utah, and reads:

 This statue was erected in Hiawatha, Utah